solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Moving workloads to Azure alleviates some of the administrative burdens, but not all.
-Even though there is no need to worry about the data center, there is still responsiblity for how services are being configured and the access teams, users and applications are authorized with to those resources.
+Even though there is no need to worry about the data center, there is still responsibility for how services are being configured and the access teams, users and applications are authorized with to those resources.